in-dato-veritas/arcadia/public-reach-out.md

 **Laurent Hardy** | **Rubén Muñoz**

-*This document is not meant to be an exhaustive technical explanation but a way to start a conversion about the project with the community about how personal data is controlled, what it is used for, how it could shorter the path towards self consciousness, and how it could revive the digital economy for the people of the XXIst century.*
+*This document is not meant to be an exhaustive technical explanation but a way to start a conversation about the project with the community about how personal data is controlled, what it is used for, how it could shorter the path towards self consciousness, and how it could revive the digital economy for the people of the XXIst century.*

 ## The problem